MaxGrossmann/TRPL/README.md

 # TRPL
 **Beyond curve fitting: Modelling photoluminescence kinetics**

-Code, Data and Results from the following publication: "insert DOI"

 If you use our data or software as part of your research, teaching, or other activities, \
 we would be grateful if you could cite our work.